 Training is an ideal method for teaching critical safety skills to new hires or novice drivers and should be part of an ongoing strategy.
 Like any new skill, it must first be properly learned and if not actively practiced, it will diminish over time.
 Examples of where training is the right approach is learning to properly adjust mirrors to eliminate blind spots and understanding how to apply brakes to prepare for dangerous situations and warn drivers in the vehicle behind you.

 Driver Safety Coaching: Developing or changing driving behavior

 Driver safety coaching is highly personalized to the individual and development focused, and because of this it should be conducted in one-to-one or one-to-two instructor to student ratios.
 It is an approach that is designed to guide the driver to self-identify deficiencies in their driving style and discover the potential root causes of those issues such as stress or time management issues or even health problems.
 Here the instructor uses tools and techniques such assessments and exploratory conversations to provide drivers with a new outlook into their current driving habits, motivating them to change poor behaviors and also encouraging them to retain positive attributes related to their driving.

 A structured coaching process prepares instructors to first gain a clear understanding of a driver’s capabilities in order to direct the course to the specific needs of that driver.
 From there a discovery process reveals what issues need improvement, which may be a behavioral-based problem or possibly a diminished skill, followed by a plan for change and continuous improvement.

-• Observation: Instructors review drivers’ behaviors and skillsets through assessments or driving exercises to understand strengths and weaknesses
+- Observation: Instructors review drivers’ behaviors and skillset through assessments or driving exercises to understand strengths and weaknesses

 During this four-step process, instructors build an authentic relationship with drivers providing knowledge, opinions, and motivation but not specifically telling them how they should perform the skill or change a behavior.